vruusmann/qsar.io/README.md

 * `name` - The name.
 * `AlogP` through `Zagreb` - Calculated CDK descriptors.

-All ONSMP033 CDK descriptor values will be re-calculated in order to ensure that they are "compatible" with QSAR.io CDK descriptor values.

-CDK descriptors are calculated using [CDK Descriptor UI] (https://github.com/rajarshi/cdkdescui) software.
-A suitable CDKDescUI input file can be created by selecting the `SMILES` and `Ave °C` columns, and saving the resulting dataset in Tab-separated values (TSV) file format.
-The first ten lines of this TSV file are shown below:
+A suitable input file can be created by selecting the `SMILES` and `Ave °C` columns, and saving the resulting dataset in Tab-separated values (TSV) file format.
+The header line, and the first ten lines of this TSV file are shown below:

 ```
+SMILES	mpC
 C	-182.55
 N	-77.7
 O	0